1. Which Vaccine Is Licensed for COVID-19 Worldwide?

 20. What Are the Immunity Issues Related to the Vaccine?

 The two immunity issues related to the vaccine are immunosuppression and immunodeficiency.
 Immunosuppression is seen in HIV (human immunodeficiency virus) patients, whereas immunodeficiency is seen in people with congenital disorders.

 21. Can I Take My Regular Medications After Receiving the Vaccines?

 Yes, there are no restrictions on taking the regular medications.
 Stopping other medications abruptly can cause other complications, so it is not recommended.

 22. Can Patients With Bleeding Disorders Take the Vaccines?

 Patients with bleeding disorders should take the vaccines only under the supervision of a medical professional.
 If these patients were admitted to the hospital recently, then they are advised to delay the process of vaccination.

 23. What Are the Precautions to Be Followed After Receiving the Vaccines?

 There are no special precautions to be followed.
 If the receiver of the vaccine gets any abnormal side effects, they are advised to visit the doctor immediately.

-It is not clear whether COVID-19 vaccine can pass through breast milk to the baby.
-However, many breastfeeding mothers who receive COVID-19 vaccination were successful in developing antibodies for themselves and for their baby.
-Researchers from Harvard, Brigham, and women’s hospital show that breastfeeding mothers and pregnant women had a strong immune response when compared to those who were not pregnant or breastfeeding.
-In addition to this, the placenta and umbilical cord blood were examined, and identified that babies who were given birth by mothers who received vaccines showed an elevated level of immunity.
+Breastfeeding women are advised to get their vaccinations as soon as possible.
+Many breastfeeding mothers who received COVID-19 vaccination were successful in developing antibodies for themselves and their babies.
+Researchers from Harvard, Brigham, and a women’s hospital show that breastfeeding mothers and pregnant women had a strong immune response when compared to those who were not pregnant or breastfeeding.
+In addition to this, the placenta and umbilical cord blood were examined, and it was identified that babies who were given birth by mothers who received vaccines showed an elevated level of immunity.